sebastian-garofalo/java-bootcamp/README.md

 3. One boot camp chat will be created for feedback and technical assistance:

-    Bootcamp HTML - ALL
+    Bootcamp JAVA 2016 - ALL
-Every person participating in the bootcamp is present here (students, tutors and PMs).
+Every person participating in the bootcamp is present here (students and tutors).
 Here is the place to ask for technical assistance!

 4. [Team play](http://www.dummies.com/how-to/content/ten-qualities-of-an-effective-team-player.html) is encouraged but the work will be evaluated per person.

 5. The instructions will be vague as they generally are in real life projects.
-You must look for support and guidance from your PM, teammates and tutors.
+You must look for support and guidance from your tutor and teammates.

 6. All code and documentation must be in English.

-7. Code must adhere to this [eclipse code formatter](https://github.com/juanpablopizarro/java-bootcamp/blob/master/formatter.xml).
+7. Code must adhere to this [eclipse code formatter](https://github.com/juanpablopizarro/java-bootcamp-2016/blob/master/formatter.xml).
+See importing instructions in this [link](http://www.avajava.com/tutorials/lessons/how-do-i-share-my-code-formatting-settings-with-another-user.html?page=2).

 → [index](#index)

 ###Proposed Test Applications

-The test application will consist in a functional shopping cart (just REST api).
+The test application will consist in a REST API for a functional shopping cart.
 The minimum features to be completed are:

   - User registration and login.
+  - List products.
   - Buy products.
-  - Save Cart.
+  - Save cart before buy.
   - Find products by category and name.